amahury/amahury.github.io/_posts/2026-03-28-workshop-call-for-abstracs-beyond-neurocomputationalism.md

 ---
-title: "Call for Abstracs | Beyond Neuro-computationalism: the philosophy and science of biological brains"
+title: "Call For Abstracts | Beyond Neuro-computationalism: the philosophy and science of biological brains"
 date: 2026-03-28 00:00:00 -0400
 categories: [Events]
 tags: [workshop]